-Understanding These 4 Types of Writing Will Lead You to the Fastest Route to The Writer's Life
+Understanding These 4 Types of Writing Will Lead You Faster to Well-Paid Writing Assignments

 Ever since Grade 3, I wanted to make my living as a writer.
 I’ve tried writing many different things, from poetry to Pay-Per-Click.